HiPhish/info.vim/HACKING.rst

 Testing
 #######

-Testing uses Vader_ for testing, see the Contributing file for details.
+We use Vader_ for testing, see the Contributing file for details.

 .. _Vader: https://github.com/junegunn/vader.vim